tinosteinort/beanrepository/README.md

 ## Limitations ##

 * Cyclic References not allowed
-* Only lazy Creation of Beans.
-Beans are created, when they are needed (in dependence of the scope)
 * No Request or Session Scope
 * No initialisation Code allowed in Constructor
     * Constructor may be called multiple times while Creation of the `BeanRepository`